BTCSatsNetwork/.github/README.md

 ## Contribution Guidelines

 We encourage contributions from the community and value your feedback.
-Please refer to our [Contribution Guidelines](https://github.com/) for detailed information on how to contribute to our projects.
+Please refer to our [Contribution Guidelines](https://github.com/BTCSatsNetwork/SatsChain/blob/main/CONTRIBUTING.md) for detailed information on how to contribute to our projects.

-## License
+## Future Open Source

-All our projects are open-source and licensed under the [MIT License](https://github.com).
-Feel free to use, modify, and distribute our code.
+We plan to open source this project under the [MIT License](https://opensource.org/licenses/MIT) at a future date.
+At that time, the full source code and all associated files will be made available to the public under the specified open source license.

 ## Follow Our Progress